Difference Between CFA and ACCA

 What is CFA?

-Chartered Financial Analysts (CFA) Institute offers one of the most competitive financial credentials, widely considered the “gold standard” of financial analysis and investment management.
+Chartered Financial Analysts (CFA) Institute offers one of the most competitive financial credentials, widely considered the “gold standardGold StandardThe gold standard was a monetary term used when gold exchange was used instead of paper currency.” of financial analysis and investment management.
 It is undoubtedly one of the most rigorous certification programs in finance, which covers several key knowledge areas in finance, making it the best fit for those interested in developing a career as a financial analyst or in the field of investment banking.

 Although an MBA in Finance from one of the top institutes could be the preferred credentials for top investment banks, CFA Charter comes in a close second.

 What is ACCA?

 It is a highly valued credential offered by a global body for professional accountants, the Association of Chartered Certified Accountants (ACCA), to help build key accounting skills and validate aspiring finance professionals’ capabilities.

 This is a multi-tier certification program primarily focused on knowledge areas related to accountancy, taxation, and auditing.
 Though not on the same level as CFA in terms of reputation, it is a widely recognized credential that can significantly help students or accounting professionals boost their career prospects.

 CFA vs. ACCA Infographics

 CFA and ACCA Entry Requirements

 - For CFA You Need: To qualify for CFA, a candidate should have a Bachelor’s Degree (or they should be in the final year of Bachelor’s Degree) or 4 years of professional work experience or 4 years of higher education professional work experience taken together.

 - For ACCA You Need: To qualify for ACCA, one must have completed 10+2 from commerce stream, students pursuing graduation in commerce, and those who have completed BA or B.Sc. with Foundation in Accountancy can qualify.